-E. coli Nissle Used as Chassis Across Programs.
-Because our lead programs are based on E. coli Nissle, experience can be leveraged broadly across the portfolio, further optimizing the efficiency and reproducibility of discovery, development and manufacturing efforts.
-Next, the non-colonizing nature of E. coli Nissle can be combined with engineering approaches to optimize safety in terms of impact on the patient and the environment.
+- E. coli Nissle chassis is used across programs.
+Because our lead programs are based on E. coli Nissle, experience can be leveraged broadly across the portfolio to further optimize the efficiency and reproducibility of discovery, development and manufacturing efforts.
+The non-colonizing nature of E. coli Nissle can be combined with engineering approaches to enhance safety in terms of impact on the patient and the environment.
 E. coli Nissle can be engineered to require a specific exogenous nutrient supplement for growth, which limits the ability to replicate in the human body and environment.
-By controlling replication, we can control the number of cells being administered to a patient, which limits

-- patient-to-patient variability.
-Also, dependence on an essential nutritional supplement not available in the environment reduces biocontainment risk.
-Moreover, the risk of a Synthetic Biotic to the environment is further limited given that it is disadvantaged in terms of fitness due to its modifications. - Predictive Pharmacology and Biomarkers.
+By controlling replication, we can control the number of cells being administered to a patient, which limits patient-to-patient variability.
+Also, dependence on an essential nutritional supplement not available in the environment reduces biocontainment risk. - Predictive pharmacology and biomarkers.
 Synthetic Biotic programs are designed to achieve a target activity and support an iterative design-build-test cycle to improve performance for achieving this target.
 For example, Synthetic Biotic programs can be optimized by including multiple copies or regulated control of certain genes, by adding transporters for particular substrates or by optimizing enzymes for basic bacterial metabolism.
-These tools enable rational and iterative engineering cycles in the discovery phase. - O Biomarkers as indicators of mechanistic and clinical activity may also be engineered into Synthetic Biotics from the beginning to drive optimization and decision-making.
-By assessing the activities of our Synthetic Biotic programs in in vitro and in vivo preclinical models, we can model activity in humans.
-As we progress through clinical studies, we expect our predictive pharmacology models will be further refined to inform dosing and development decisions for our additional programs. - O Stability and Manufacturing.
+These tools enable rational and iterative engineering cycles in the discovery phase. - Biomarkers as indicators of mechanistic and clinical activity may also be engineered into Synthetic Biotics to drive optimization and decision-making.
+By assessing the activities of our Synthetic Biotic programs using in vitro and in vivo preclinical models, we can model activity in humans.
+As we progress through clinical studies, we expect our predictive pharmacology models are further refined to inform dosing and development decisions for our additional programs. - Stability and manufacturing.
+Starting from known principles of manufacturing helps de-risk Synlogic's proprietary large-scale manufacturing platform.
 Our lead Synthetic Biotic programs have advanced the platform by defining manufacturing processes that can be used for the entire portfolio.
 Our use of synthetic biology switches permits the precise control of engineered metabolic pathway activation.
-We use switches to suppress effector activity during manufacturing, enabling development of reproducible processes for generation of biomass and robust, cost-efficient scale up of product candidates. - Manufacturing efforts have demonstrated reproducibility, yield and stability during small, medium and Phase 1 clinical-scale campaigns where we have developed and executed processes to manufacture 3,000 to 5,000 doses of active drug.
-In December 2018, we entered into an agreement to lease current good manufacturing practices (cGMP) clean-room space from the Azzur Group, LLC.
-The agreement, along with subsequent amendments, has expanded our manufacturing capabilities to enable in-house manufacturing of liquid and solid formulations for late-stage clinical trials.
+We use switches to suppress effector activity during manufacturing, enabling development of reproducible processes for biomass generation while maintaining robust and cost-efficient scale up of product candidates. - Manufacturing campaigns have demonstrated production reproducibility and robustness at multiple scales.
+The stability profile of our material has translated through the development and scale up efforts, supporting the shelf life of our strains.
+The implemented late stage and scale up capabilities have enabled us to produce 10,000 to 15,000 drug product doses at multiple strengths.
+In March 2022, we invested to expand our current good manufacturing practices (cGMP) clean-room space at the Azzur Group, LLC.
+The expansion of our in-house manufacturing space allows us to produce scaled up drug substance to support late stage pivotal studies.
+Our solid formulation capabilities have enabled multiple drug product presentations.
+Depending on scale, we can manufacture drug product either internally within our in-house facility or externally at a large-scale fill finish CMO.